 During your exchange, you are encouraged to provide feedback instantly and directly to our academic and/or professional staff such as supervisors of traineeships or projects.
 You will be asked to provide evaluation of your learning and the teaching or supervision usually at the end of each course.
 Be pro-active and reflect on your learning and teaching experience in a constructive way.

 Peer tutors will be assigned to every exchange student by the Student Union OSAKO and International Services of Oamk.
-The peer tutors are degree students of Oamk, whose job is to make the studies in Oamk as smooth as possible for you.
-Your tutor will contact you before the exchange and stay in touch with you during the exchange.
+The peer tutors are degree students of Oamk, whose job is to make the studies and life in Oamk as smooth as possible for you.

 We’re using Facebook groups for all exchange students and peer tutors of Oamk – feel free to join in:

 Administrative and Academic Coordinators

 Administrative Coordinators (incoming.students#oamk.fi (korvaa # -> @))

 Roles: exchange application information and guidance, learning agreements (before and after the mobility) orientation days, check in, check up and check out meeting.